kerimoyle/libcellml-tutorials/tutorials/combine2020/generateMembraneModel.rst

 .. container:: dothis

-    **4.b** The generator uses a GeneratorProfile item to set up a translation between the model stored as CellML and the language of your choice (currently C or Python).
-    Create a GeneratorProfile object, and use the constructor argument of the libcellml::GeneratorProfile::Profile enum for the language you want (C or PYTHON).
+    **4.b** Create a GeneratorProfile object, and use the constructor argument of the libcellml::GeneratorProfile::Profile enum for the language you want (C or PYTHON).

 .. container:: dothis

-    **4.c** Use the generator's setProfile function to pass in the profile item you just created.
+    **4.c** Use the generator's :code:`setProfile` function to pass in the profile item you just created.

+.. container:: infospec

+	**Useful functions**

+	:api:`GeneratorProfile class<GeneratorProfile>`

+		- :code:`create`

+	:api:`Generator class<Generator>`

+		- :code:`create`
+		- :code:`setProfile`

 .. container:: toggle

   .. container:: header

-    Show C++
+    Show C++ code

   .. code-block:: cpp

+    // Create the Generator item.
     auto generator = libcellml::Generator::create();

-        auto profile = libcellml::GeneratorProfile::create(libcellml::GeneratorProfile::Profile::C);
+    // Create a GeneratorProfile using the C profile in the constructor. auto profile = libcellml::GeneratorProfile::create(libcellml::GeneratorProfile::Profile::C);

+    // Set the generator's profile.
     generator->setProfile(profile);

 .. container:: toggle

   .. container:: header

-    Show Python
+    Show Python code

   .. code-block:: python

+    # Create the Generator item.
     generator = Generator()

+    # Create a GeneratorProfile using the C profile in the constructor.
     profile = GeneratorProfile(GeneratorProfile.Profile.PYTHON)

+    # Set the generator's profile.
     generator.setProfile(profile)

 Instead of submitting a :code:`Model` item (as we do for all other classes), the :code:`Generator` class will work from something which has already been processed by the :code:`Analyser` class: an :code:`AnalyserModel` object.